giuseppefilitto/img-segm/README.md

 ## Overview

 Colorectal cancer is a malignant neoplasm of the large intestine resulting from the uncontrolled proliferation of one of the cells making up the colorectal tract.
-In Western countries, colorectal cancer is the second largest malignant tumor after that of the breast in women and the third after that of the lung and prostate in men.
+Colorectal cancer is the second malignant tumor per number of deaths after the lung cancer and the third per number of new cases after the breast and lung cancer.
 Risk factors for this kind of cancer include colon polyps, long-standing ulcerative colitis, diabetes II and genetic history (HNPCC or Lynch syndrome).
-In order to get information about diagnosis, therapy evaluation on colorectal cancer, radiomic analysis can be performed on radiological images through the application of dedicated radiomic algorithms.
+In order to get information about diagnosis, therapy evaluation on colorectal cancer, analysis on radiological images can be performed through the application of dedicated algorithms.

 In this scenario, the correct and fast identification of the cancer regions is a fundamental task.